JEEVHITAA -- An HCAI Ecosystem to Support Collective Care: Ecosystem Implementation

 \section{Ecosystem Implementation}

-The implemented ecosystem integrates modular client components, sensing connectors, a profile builder driven by an ontology schema generator, storage with strong cryptographic controls, and an LLM orchestration layer that supports retrieval-augmented generation and verification.
+The implemented ecosystem integrates modular client components, sensing connectors, an ontology-driven profile builder schema, storage with strong cryptographic controls, and an LLM orchestration layer that supports retrieval-augmented generation and verification.
 Connectors capture physiological, behavioral, and contextual signals and emit typed events that are validated and normalized by the ingestion pipeline.
-Normalized entities are persisted in an encrypted local store, indexed by a vector store for retrieval, and optionally synced to cloud storage under fine-grained consent and ACLs.
+Normalized entities are persisted in an encrypted local store, indexed by a vector store for retrieval, and synced to the cloud as fine-grained consent and ACLs.

 The AI orchestration layer composes compact profile snapshots and retrieved evidence to ground LLM responses, while a verifier model evaluates claims for contextual relevance and factual consistency.
 Care circles are instantiated from templated dashboards that render aggregated views and AI briefings while enforcing consent and role-based access.
 Developer extensibility is provided through well-defined connector interfaces, JSON card templates for dashboards, and configurable orchestration parameters for model endpoints, retrieval sizes, and verification thresholds.
-Finally, CI checks validate ontology mappings and schema migrations to maintain compatibility across versions.
+Finally, Continuous Integration (CI) checks validate ontology mappings and schema migrations to maintain compatibility across versions.